2013 Audi A3 Performance

 Acceleration and Power

-The 2013 Audi A3 offers two engine options: a turbocharged 2.0-liter four-cylinder that makes 200 horsepower, and a 2.0-liter four-cylinder TDI diesel that makes 140 horsepower.
-Both engines have a standard six-speed manual transmission and offer a six-speed dual-clutch automatic transmission.
+The 2013 Audi A3 offers two engine options: a turbocharged 2.0-liter four-cylinder that makes 200 horsepower, and a turbocharged 2.0-liter four-cylinder TDI diesel that makes 140 horsepower.
+Both engines come standard with a six-speed manual transmission and offer a six-speed dual-clutch automated manual transmission.
 All-wheel drive is optional, but you cannot get it with the diesel engine.
 With the base engine and the automatic transmission, the A3 averages 21/28 mpg city/highway, according to the EPA.
 Models with the diesel engine average 30/42 mpg.

-Test drivers report smooth shifting from both the six-speed manual and automatic transmissions, but one says the automatic is smoother.
+Test drivers report smooth shifting from both the six-speed manual and automated manual transmissions, but one says the automated manual is smoother.
 Reviewers prefer the base engine because of its higher horsepower rating.
 With less horsepower, the diesel engine struggles during acceleration, but test drivers think it does well in city driving and are impressed with its fuel economy ratings.